 Educators clearly bring a set of skills and knowledges to Entertainment-Education projects.
 But it is vital to recognise that entertainment producers working on Entertainment-Education products also bring to bear a set of relevant skills.
 The Girlfriend Guide to Life – a special issue of Australian Girlfriend magazine targeted at 14-17 year old young women – aimed to provide its target audience with a range of important information about sex and relationships that they wanted to read, gathered in one place, using language and imagery that they liked.
 It was edited by an academic researcher and two commercial entertainment editors who worked on the main Girlfriend brand, and who had a pre-existing relationship through the research of the academic into entertainment’s role in sex education.

 Reflecting on the Girlfriend’s Guide to Life project it is apparent that a profound understanding of their target audience – one of the most important skills for entertainment producers – puts them in a position where they have much to teach educators.
-While the Guide to Life was a collaborative and cross-sectoral project that involved input from a number of genres, this analysis is a traditional academic article, sole-authored by XXXXX; unfortunately the schedule of entertainment magazine publishing meant that Sarah Tarca (now working on Marie Claire magazine) and Claire Starkey (now Editor of Girlfriend magazine and Acting Editor of for a period during the development of the publication) could not contribute to this piece and so this article focuses on what an educator learned about reaching target audiences from the entertainment producers he worked with on the project.

-Practice-led research

-This research paradigm of this article is ‘practice-led research’ – work that aims better to understand professional practice and to explore, by means of self-reflective engagement, how professionals make decisions and solve problems (Schön 1983).
-This approach can also identify problematic areas of current practice; and suggest ways in which the work of a profession may be improved (Tharp 2003, p 189).
-One of the key issues in practice-led research is that often much of the knowledge professionals possess about their own practice is tacit (Schön 1983) and may never have been articulated in language (Gray and Malins 2004, p 8).
-The central data-gathering method for this project is reflexive practice.
-A reflexive-practitioner consciously stops and thinks about elements of practice that are so familiar as to be practised unconsciously.
-In being a reflexive-practitioner, a researcher must first ‘be open and curious about her practice’ (Johns 2000, p 37) and ask ‘Why is this the present state of affairs?’ and ‘How is it that it could done differently, or better?’.
-This process aims to make tacit knowledge explicit.
-Suitable methods of recording data for self-reflective analysis include journaling (Loughran 2002), note-taking (Cowan 2014), portfolios, video recording (Eröz-Tuğa 2013) and diaries (Boud, Keogh, and Walker 1985).
-In this project the materials for reflection were notes taken during the process, and written materials associated with the process – in particular drafts of material and emails between the editors – revisited and reviewed for this article.
-Such a research method has been used extensively in writing on Entertainment-Education, as in the collection Entertainment-Education and Social Change (Singhal et al. 2004) where several chapters end with a series of ‘Lessons learned’ from the experiences of the writers on Entertainment-Education projects.

 Entertainment producers understand the language of the target audience